Fleming D. Cheshire: Early life and career

 Fleming Duncan Cheshire was born in Brooklyn, New York, to Jonas Cheshire, a ferry boat captain and later a Brooklyn court officer, and to Maria (née Havens), a homemaker.
 He was named after Fleming Duncan, his father's friend and partner in the ferry boat business.
 Attending school at both public and private institutions, Cheshire completed his academic education in 1869.
 In the same year, he entered into the mercantile business in China working for Russell and Co. and Augustine Heard & Co.
 In 1870 he was sent by Augustine Heard and Co. to Peking to study Chinese.
 Cheshire eventually became fluent in both Mandarin and Cantonese, as well as other dialects.
-While learning Mandarin in Peking (Bejiing) he shaved his head, wore a pigtail, and dressed in traditional Chinese clothing.
+While learning Mandarin in Peking (Beijing) he shaved his head, wore a pigtail, and dressed in traditional Chinese clothing.
 Cheshire thought that his facility with Chinese would not have been possible if he hadn't lived among the Chinese and adopted their way of life.
 He was appointed acting interpreter to the American consulate at Fuzhou in 1877 and was in charge of the consulate at Fuzhou in 1878-1879 and at Canton in 1879–1880.
 In 1882, Cheshire was appointed consulate-general in Shanghai and was acting interpreter to the American legation at Peking between 1884 and 1899.